 To sum up

-The true objective of the UX designer is to make the user's path to their goal as short, simple, convenient, and effective as possible.
+The true benefit of hiring UX designer lies in their main objective: making the user's path to their goal as short, simple, convenient, and effective as possible.

 And to reach this goal UX designers use tools and methods we’ve discussed earlier in this article: they conduct thorough research, learn their target audience and create user personas, define the most optimal information architecture, create intuitive user flows, wireframes, and interactive prototypes and finally test everything to come up with the best design solution.